govuk-one-login/txma-ticf-integration/glacier_to_glacierir_migration/docs/README.md

 - Large manifests (>1GB) will trigger warnings and may need to be split
 - **Multi-bucket support**: All generated files include bucket-specific suffixes to prevent conflicts when migrating multiple buckets
 - File naming pattern: `{filename}-{bucket_suffix}.{extension}` where bucket_suffix is derived from the source bucket name

+## Operation Configs (What to do)

+restore-operation-\*.json - Defines restore operation (make GLACIER objects accessible for 5 days using BULK tier)

+backup-operation-\*.json - Defines copy operation to backup bucket with GLACIER storage

+migrate-operation-\*.json - Defines copy operation to change storage class to GLACIER_IR

+## Manifest Configs (What objects to process)

+manifest-config-\*-N.json (one per manifest file) - Points AWS to the S3 location of each manifest file with its ETag for integrity verification

+## Report Configs (Job monitoring)

+report-config-\*.json - Configures failure reports for backup/migrate jobs

+restore-report-config-\*.json - Configures detailed reports for restore jobs (all tasks, not just failures)

+## State Files

+manifest-files-\*.txt - Lists all manifest files for subsequent steps

+## AWS Batch Operations requires this separation because:

+Reusability - Same operation can be used with different manifests Security - Each component can have different permissions Monitoring - Different report configurations for different job types Scalability - Multiple manifest files (due to 1GB limit) need separate configs but can share operation definitions